The Classical World and Spinor Formalisms of General Relativity: SPIN-AFFINE GEOMETRY

 \subsection{Spin Affinities and Covariant Derivatives}

-The patterns of spin displacements were originally chosen [3, 6, 11, 13, 26, 27] so as to resemble closely the form borne by the ones which occur in the purely world framework.
-We thus consider two neighbouring spin spaces of $\mathfrak{M}$ which are set up at $x^{a}$ and $x^{a}+dx^{a}$.
-A covariant differential of some contravariant spin vector $\zeta^{A}$ is defined as the local difference between the value of $\zeta^{A}$ at $x^{a}+dx^{a}$ and the value at $x^{a}$ of the spin vector that results from an affine displacement of $\zeta^{A}$.
-In either formalism, a typical covariant-differential configuration reads
+Following the work of Ref.
+[10], we consider two neighbouring spin spaces of $\mathfrak{M}$ which are set up at $x^{a}$ and $x^{a}+dx^{a}$.
+A covariant differential of some contravariant spin vector $\zeta ^{A}$ is defined as the local difference between the value of $\zeta ^{A}$ at $x^{a}+dx^{a}$ and the value at $x^{a}$ of the spin vector that results from an affine displacement of $\zeta ^{A}$.
+The patterns of spin displacements were originally chosen [5] so as to resemble closely the form borne by the ones which occur in the purely world framework.
+In either formalism, a typical covariant differential configuration looks like

-with $\vartheta_{aB}{}^{A}$ amounting to the unprimed-index spin-affine connexion associated to the displacement eventually carried out.
+with $\vartheta _{aB}{}^{A}$ amounting to the unprimed-index spin-affine connexion associated to the displacement eventually carried out.
 For the corresponding covariant derivative, we have